IIYAMA12/web-design/README.md

 # web-design

 ## What can I do on this website?
-"Order movies ofcourse!"
-That is what the title says atleast.

 ![Title order-movies](readme-content/title-new.png)

+Buying movies!

 <details>
     <summary>Older version</summary>
     <img alt="Version 1.0.0" src="https://raw.githubusercontent.com/IIYAMA12/web-design/master/readme-content/title.png">
+    <p>"Order movies ofcourse!"
+That is what the title says atleast.</p>
 </details>

 The title BIGGER?